pannaporri/Area-of-a-circle/README.md

 # Area-of-a-circle
-To find the area of a circle
+To find the area of a circle with simple python code user input function used. optimised code